Gakuryū Ishii: Career

 Finally in 1994, he was hired to direct the feature film Angel Dust.
 Around this time he started to change his filmmaking style partly because he wanted to challenge himself to something new, but also because it had been very difficult to find funding for the types of films he made before.
 During this period he directed two films that were less plot driven: August in the Water and Labyrinth of Dreams.

 The actor Tadanobu Asano teamed up with Ishii in 1996 to form the experimental noise band MACH-1.67, which would later compose some of the music for the film Electric Dragon 80.000 V. Ishii directed two films back to back: Gojoe, a 2000 action film about 12th century Japan, and Electric Dragon 80.000 V, a 2001 black-and-white 55-minute film starring Tadanobu Asano and Masatoshi Nagase.
 These two films combined the abstract style of his recent films with the intense energy of his early works.
 Ishii himself described this transition: "When I was young, all I could think about was speed.
 Then I wanted to start to slow things down a bit—now both are important."
 While Electric Dragon was praised by critics, both films were huge financial flops: so much so that they put Suncent Cinema Works out of business.

 Those films were followed by another ten-year gap in making feature films.
 Ishii started teaching film at Kobe Design University in 2006, and spent those ten years focused on teaching and experimenting with digital filmmaking by creating music videos, television episodes, and experimental shorts.

-In 2012, he returned with Isn't Anyone Alive?, changing his name from Sogo Ishii to Gakuryu Ishii (Gakuryu meaning dragon).
+In 2012, he returned with Isn't Anyone Alive?, changing his name from Sogo Ishii to Gakuryū Ishii (Gakuryū meaning dragon).
 In 2013 he released The Flower of Shanidar, which stars Gō Ayano and Hana Kuroki,.
 In 2016, Ishii released the erotic fantasy film Bitter Honey (Mitsu no aware), based on the novel by Murō Saisei, about the relationship between a dying writer, played by Ren Osugi, and his goldfish who takes the form of a beautiful girl, played by Fumi Nikaidō.
 In June 2018 he released Punk Samurai Slash Down, which was produced by NTT DoCoMo.